 What Transactions Are Eligible for Contactless Payment?

 Nearly all plastic forms of payments, debit cards, and credit cards have a chip, but not all are eligible for contactless payment.
-To determine if a card is NFC, look for the symbol somewhere on the card, like on the SoFi Money® World Debit Mastercard ®.
+To determine if your card is, look for the WiFi signal turned on its side somewhere on the card.

 Pros of Contactless Payment